petsc/petsc/src/docs/sphinx_docs/developers/buildsystem.rst

 resolve problems.
 This ability has been nearly lost in follow-on systems such as SCons and CMake.

+Concision
+^^^^^^^^^

-Concision is also an important attribute, as the cognitive load is usually larger for larger code bases.
-The addition of logic to Autoconf and CMake is often quite cumbersome as they do not employ a modern, higher level language.
-For example, the Trilinos/TriBITS package from Sandia National Laboratory is quite similar to PETSc in the kinds of computations it performs.
-It contains 175,000 lines of CMakescript used to configure and build the project, whereas PETSc contains less than 30,000 lines of Python code to handle configuration and regression testing and one GNU Makefile of 130 lines.
+The cognitive load is usually larger for larger code bases, and our observation is that the addition of logic to Autoconf and CMake is often quite cumbersome and verbose as they do not employ a modern, higher level language.
+Although BuildSystem itself is not widely used, it has the advantage of being written in a widely-understood, high-level language.

 High level organization
 ~~~~~~~~~~~~~~~~~~~~~~~